-Candidates will work with their STEM advisor to design and execute a project that demonstrates inquiry, incorporates content from the STEM coursework, contributes to the body of knowledge for their focus topic, and makes a real world difference to school, students, and/or community.
-The project must be suitable for publication and presentation.
+Students will work with their STEM advisor to design and execute a project that demonstrates inquiry, incorporates content from the STEM coursework, contributes to the body of knowledge for their focus topic, and makes a real world difference to school, students, and/or community.
+Project must be suitable for publication and presentation.